Origenidea/text2ekalipi/README.md

 The two here are wikitionary (en, de) and the CMU Sphinx.
 There's a file engine.txt which outlines how the files in the lib/ directory are structured

+The wiktionary system uses redis because the database is a giant xml file that takes a long time to parse

 ### old stuff
 There's also experiments with the [wiktionary ipa](https://dumps.wikimedia.org/enwiktionary) which which expanded to 3.5GB.
 Because of that, it's not included in the repository and can be grabbed and set up using `ref/grab-wiktionary.sh`.